Build the habits and skills that turn you into a solid senior software engineer

 Protect your attention & energy

-Software engineering can be challenging, which is part of why we want to do it.
-What makes it harder still is not giving it your full focus and trying to think in abstract concepts on an average of five hours of sleep.
+Software engineering can be challenging.
+What makes it harder still is trying to think in abstract concepts on an average of five hours of sleep.
 So put your phone away, give sleep its due priority, and take care of your health.

 Take breaks, lift weights

 Taking breaks might seem like a waste of time, and who has time for working out?
-Yet, both stepping away from the keyboard regularly and giving your body the physical activity it needs boost your productivity.
-Not to mention, you'll have more energy and feel better both during and outside of work hours.
+Yet, both stepping away from the keyboard regularly and giving your body the physical activity it needs will boost your productivity.

 Express yourself clearly

 Working in teams requires clear and efficient communication.
-You could have the best idea on the planet β if you can't explain it to your coworkers or managers, it's worth nothing.
-If a code review comment takes seven back-and-forths because your words are sloppy, you incur a deluge of context switches β a productivity killer.
-As an AI-era bonus, AI assistants perform way better when your instructions are clear.
+You could have the best idea on the planet – if you can't explain it to your coworkers, managers (or Claude Code), it's worth nothing.

 Level up by learning from others

-It's a clichΓ© that our profession is one where lifelong learning is a must.
-Luckily, there are an infinite number of ways you can do that: being mentored by more experienced engineers or pairing with them, reading open source code from reputable authors, reading blogs, books, or asking AI to help you make sense of something are all great methods.
-The crucial bit is to stay curious and take some time to learn new things.
+It's a cliché that our profession is one where lifelong learning is a must.
+Luckily, there are an infinite number of ways you can do that, and it's up to your preference and possibilities which ones you choose: the crucial bit is to stay curious and take some time to learn new things.

 Master your tools

-As a software engineer, you spend a big part of your day in your editor, terminal, making commits, rebasing, diffing, testing things in the browser or your IDE.
+As a software engineer, you spend a big part of your day in your editor and terminal.
 Becoming more efficient with them and customizing them to your liking is a force multiplier, so take your time to learn them well.

 Become a bugbuster

-Reproducing and fixing bugs has always been a superpower, and with the advent of AI-generated code, the value of a skillful debugger has only increased.
-At the same time, debugging is possibly the hardest of a software engineer's many tasks, so having a variety of techniques at your disposal and continuously improving and refining them is a very good idea.
+Reproducing and fixing bugs has always been a superpower.
+At the same time, debugging is possibly the hardest of a software engineer's many tasks, so having a variety of techniques at your disposal and continuously improving them is a very good idea.

 Why I Wrote This Book